We had to cross the Canal of Corinth to reach the Peloponnese, where we want to spend the next month.

 1. Letter of Saint Paul to the Corinthians |

 About 50 AD, during his second missionary journey, Paul founded the church in Corinth.
 While staying in Ephesus he received disconcerting news of the community in Corinth regarding jealousies, rivalry, and immoral behaviour.
-The letters written to correct what he saw as erroneous views in the Corinthian church become part of the New Testament.
+His letters written to correct what he saw as erroneous views in the Corinthian church become part of the New Testament.

 |